Lady Snowblood (film): Production

 Kikumaru Okuda, a producer from the Toho subsidiary Tokyo Eiga, wanted to make a film starring actress and singer Meiko Kaji, known at the time for her role in Toei's successful Female Prisoner Scorpion series.
 He felt that a film adaptation of the Lady Snowblood manga would be ideal for such a project, and contracted Norio Osada to write the script and Toshiya Fujita to direct.
 Although the two men were friends, they were aware of their differing creative approaches; it was also Osada's first manga adaptation and Fujita's first action-heavy film.
 According to Osada, Fujita usually preferred a less tight script so he could shape his own films, but Osada presented his first draft to his colleague Kinji Fukasaku, who told Fujita that he would make the film if Fujita was not willing; the director immediately relented.
 Osada wrote the film with the intention that it would serve as a standalone adaptation of the manga rather than a launching point for a series.

 The film's production was first announced in the February 1973 issue of Kinema Junpo; although Fujita was stated to be the director, the announcement revealed that Tomoko Ogawa was the preferred choice for the title character of Kazuo Koike, the writer of the original manga.
 When Okuda approached Kaji for the role, she had become increasingly uninterested in the Female Prisoner Scorpion films, and was dissatisfied with playing roles in violent exploitation films, noting that the lead characters of both Female Prisoner Scorpion and Lady Snowblood were vengeful women.
 She accepted the role due to a desire to work again with Fujita, as they had developed a rapport when both were contracted to Nikkatsu, and after reading the manga.
-Kaji was also contracted to sing the film's theme song, "Shura no hana" (The Flower of Hell).
+Kaji was also contracted to sing the film's theme song, "Shura no hana" (修羅の花, The Flower of Carnage), which would later be re-used in Quentin Tarantino's Kill Bill.
 Toei initially attempted to prevent Kaji from taking the role, although she would return to the studio to make her final Female Prisoner Scorpion film, 701's Grudge Song, after completing work on Lady Snowblood.

 Lady Snowblood was produced on a relatively low budget, and filmed with a minimal length of film (20,000 feet).
 Yuki's sword was made from duralumin and weighed approximately 1.5 kg, and swinging it frequently hurt Kaji's arm.
 Kaji also recalled that at one point during production, a malfunctioning blood squib drenched her in fake blood.

 Release and reception

 Lady Snowblood was released in Japan on 1 December 1973, where it was distributed by Toho.

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on seven reviews, with an average rating of 8.05/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 10 reviews.
+Metacritic, which uses a weighted average, assigned the a score of 80 out of 100, based on 6 critics, indicating "generally favorable" reviews.
 TV Guide gave the film three out of five stars, calling it "certainly entertaining, but unnecessarily distancing".